raspberrypilearning/comic-character/en/step_6.md

 Open `script.js`.

-Use an `else if` statement to check if the value of `ability` is empty.
+Use an `else if` statement to check if the value of `characterAbility` is empty.

 Inside the `else if` statement, add the block of code to be executed if the condition is true.